aws-solutions-library-samples/guidance-for-resilient-data-applications-using-amazon-dynamodb/README.md

 The CloudFormation stacks output several useful pieces of information.
 You can obtain these by running:

-    aws cloudformation describe-stacks --stack-name STACK | jq -r '.Stacks[0].Outputs[]' aws cloudformation describe-stacks --stack-name STACK --region REGION2 | jq -r '.Stacks[0].Outputs[]'
+    aws cloudformation describe-stacks --stack-name STACK --region REGION1 | jq -r '.Stacks[0].Outputs[]' aws cloudformation describe-stacks --stack-name STACK --region REGION2 | jq -r '.Stacks[0].Outputs[]'

-For convenience, the file `test/resilient-dynamo.postman_collection.json` has several methods you can use to exercise the API.
-Open this file in your favorite text editor, and go to the section called `variables` starting on line 587.
-Enter values for each variable:

-* access_key - Use your own AWS access key for your account.
-We use this to authorize calls to the API Gateway endpoints.
-* secret_key - Use your own AWS secret key for your account.
-We use this to authorize calls to the API Gateway endpoints.
-* region1 - Enter the name for your first region, e.g. `us-west-2`
-* region2 - Enter the name for your second region, e.g. `us-east-1`
-* base_url - Enter the name for your API endpoint in the first region.
-You can get this from the `ApiUrl` output of the CloudFormation stack in the first region.
-Omit the `https://` part of the `ApiUrl` output.
-* base_url_r2 - Enter the name for your API endpoint in the second region.
-You can get this from the `ApiUrl` output of the CloudFormation stack in the second region.
-Omit the `https://` part of the `ApiUrl` output.
-* base_url_domain - Enter your personal domain name followed by `/v1`, e.g. `helloworldapi.replacewithyourcompanyname.com/v1`.

-If you use temporary credentials for your AWS account, you should also configure the `Session Token` in the `Authorization` section.

-Download and install the [Postman](https://www.postman.com/downloads/) client for your workstation.
-Once you have it installed, [import](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) the sample methods in `test/resilient-dynamo.postman_collection.json`.

-Now you can execute several of the included methods to test that the application is working in both regions.
+Now you can execute several of the included scripts to test that the application is working in both regions.
+For each script, select either `ApiUrl` from the commands above to test the region.

-* `r1-fill`: This method populates the tables with example customers and products.
-The parameters `cust` and `product` determine how many of each are created.
+The first script populates the tables with example customers and products.
 Execute this method and take note of the output, which includes the customer and product IDs.

-Leave the parameter `order` set to 0.
+    python3 ./test/r1-fill.py APIURL

-* `r1-create`: Once you have sample customers and products, execute this method to create an order.
+Once you have sample customers and products, execute this method to create an order.
 Set the parameter `customerId` to one of the customer IDs created in the previous method, and set the `productId` parameter to one of the example product IDs.
 Set the `orderId` to any unique value.

+    python3 ./test/r1-create.py APIURL CSUSTOMERID PRODUCTID ORDERID

-* `r1-read`: You can now retrieve the order you just made.
+You can now retrieve the order you just made.
 Set the parameters `orderId` and `productId` to the values you used in the previous method.

-* `r2-read`: This method retrieves the order by issuing a call to the application in the second region.
+    python3 ./test/r1-read.py APIURL ORDERID PRODUCTID

+Try retrieving the order again, but use the alternative `ApiUrl`.
+You can see that the order has been replicated across regions.

 ### Set up global routing